lolcatjpg/pythagony/README.md

 - no calling functions directly with their arguments
 - no `eval()`
-- every function in the first tuple must return `True`
+- every function in the first tuple must return `False`
+- no functions that return `False` and do nothing else